bookmark_borderAre Mauritians racist?

 On /r/mauritius there is an interesting albeit controversial discussion about racism in Mauritius.
 It is interesting that every participant thinks that some other community, presumably not their own, is racist.
 One says that the Chinese and Muslims suffer the most prejudice; another, that the Chinese are the most racist; yet another, that the Creoles and Muslims are the biggest victims of racism.
 The consensus then seems to be that, generally, Mauritians are racist.

 However, someone rightly points out that it is not so much racism as it is communalism.
-Sadly this division is an effective formula for politicians to win votes and the abandonment of it is unlikely.
+Sadly this division is an effective formula for politicians to win votes and giving it up is unlikely.

 bookmark_borderThoughts of Marcus Antoninus Aurelius